-0. what is the meaning of recurrent expenditure in public sector?
+6. What is the meaning of recurrent expenditure in public sector?
 A. Expenditure concerned with new projects B. Expenditure incurred on day to day business of the government C. Expenditure which is paid immediately it is incurred D. Expenditure which is paid prior to being incurred (2 marks) 7.
 Which of the following is NOT a function of the National Treasury?
 A. Controlling government borrowing B. Advising on setting of economic policies C. Awarding contracts to those who had tendered D. Management of pensions for those who have retired (2 marks) 8.
 When goods sold to Ian Mali are recorded under Ian Mule's account, which error is committed?
 A. Error of principle B. Error of original entry C. Error of commission D. Error of transposition (2 marks) 9.
-Which one of the following statements BEST explains the imprest system of operating petty cash? ۶.
-A. Weekly expenditure cannot exceed a set amount F C. All expenditure out of the petty cash must be properly authorised (0 1) D. Regular equal amounts of cash are transferred into petty cash at intervals (2 marks) 10.
-If a partnership is required to maintain fixed capital, then the partners' shares of profits must be · A. credited to capital accounts B. debited to capital accounts C. debited to current accounts D. credited to current accounts (2 marks) 11.
+Which one of the following statements BEST explains the imprest system of operating petty cash?
+A. Weekly expenditure cannot exceed a set amount B. The exact amount of expenditure is reimbursed at intervals to maintain a fixed float C. All expenditure out of the petty cash must be properly authorised D. Regular equal amounts of cash are transferred into petty cash at intervals (2 marks) 10.
+If a partnership is required to maintain fixed capital, then the partners' shares of profits must be A. credited to capital accounts B. debited to capital accounts C. debited to current accounts D. credited to current accounts 11.
 Which one of the following is a limitation of the trial balance?
-A. It does not prove that all transactions have been recorded B. It can only be used internally C. It is too complex to be understood D. It does not list individual transactions (2 marks) 10 1 1 12.
+A. It does not prove that all transactions have been recorded B. It can only be used internally C. It is too complex to be understood D. It does not list individual transactions (2 marks) 12.
 An accountant compared the business bank statement with the cash book.
-He then updated the cash book and finally prepared a bank reconciliation statement.
+He then updated the cash finally prepared a bank reconciliation statement.
 Why was the bank reconciliation statement prepared?
-A. To ensure no transactions had been omitted from the cash book B. To establish the value of unpresented cheques C. To explain the difference between the cash book balance and the bank statement balance D. To find out if any cheques had been dishonoured (2 marks) 13.
+A. To ensure no transactions had been omitted from the cash book B. To establish the value of unpresented cheques C. To explain the difference between the cash book balance and the bank statement balance D. To find out if any cheques had been dishonoured h book and (2 marks) 13.
 Which one of the following items is a capital income?
 A. Bank interest received B. Proceeds from sale of business premises C. Rental income from property D. Sale of inventory to a customer (2 marks) 14.
-The prudence concept in accounting requires 14.
-A. revenues to be overstated C. recording expenses and liabilities as soon as they are foreseen (2 1) D. recording only those expenses that are certain (2 marks) 15.
+The prudence concept in accounting requires A. revenues to be overstated B. assets to be shown at market value C. recording expenses and liabilities as soon as they are foreseen D. recording only those expenses that are certain (2 marks) 15.
 What is the purpose of amortisation of assests?
 A. To allocate the cost of tangible assets over their useful lives B. To allocate the cost of intangible assets over their useful lives C. To adjust for changes in market value D. To record expenses as they are incurred (2 marks)